Kuchiriel/coreos-configs/README.md

 ![](https://i.imgur.com/P4Z3up0.png)

 But if you want, you can use [wget](https://en.wikipedia.org/wiki/Wget) to download the [raw content](https://raw.githubusercontent.com/Kuchiriel/coreos-configs/master/docker-compose.cloud-config) from GitHub.
 Then, using **ssh** shell, execute the following commands.
+Each one located in the respective file with correct file names.

 ![](https://i.imgur.com/ED7rtHz.png)